Indigo De Souza

 Indigo De Souza (born July 1, 1997) is an American singer-songwriter from Spruce Pine, North Carolina.
 Her (Note: De Souza uses both she/her and they/them pronouns and switches between them.
 This article uses she/her pronouns for consistency.) third album, All of This Will End, was released in April 2023.
 Her fourth album, Precipice, was released in July 2025.
 She has been noted for creating "intimate, anxious indie rock songs [that] wrangle with disappointment and relationship challenges," with personal and confessional lyrics.

 Early life

 De Souza was born in Danbury, Connecticut, where she lived until the age of seven.
-She then grew up in the conservative small town of Spruce Pine, North Carolina, where she and her artist mother, Kimberly Oberhammer, faced difficulty fitting in.
+She then grew up in Spruce Pine, North Carolina, where she and her artist mother, Kimberly Oberhammer, faced difficulty fitting in.
 De Souza's father is a Brazilian guitarist who was absent during much of her childhood.
 De Souza moved with her older sister to Asheville when she was 16.